tiki-deprecated/website-home/backend/README.md

 Backend
 ===========
-Simple serverless system to securely store signups in Tiki's cloud.
+Simple serverless system to securely store signups in TIKI's cloud.
 This is to ensure users receive no spam, never any data leaks, or unauthorized use of contact info, it never leaves our of our cloud.
 All data always encrypted in transit and at rest.